romana1234/ada-template-website/website.md

 number-FS_evolution.png

 ### Is the situation the same for every country ?
-piechart of top 3 countries
-hello
+Barplot with 3 most producing countries + 3 countries with highest FS + 3 countries with lowest female share

 ### And for every genre ?

-pie chart of top 3 genres
+same as above

 ### What has been the evolution of the female share ?
 As seen in the female share averages of the most movie producing-countries and famous genres, the scene is clearly dominated by men.
 However, the previous analyses give no information about the evolution of the female share.
 A country, being aware of the inequalities in the movie industry, may have actively tried to reduce those inequalities in the past decade.
 If their film history has a very low female share, those efforts may not be perceptible in the previous analysis.